 Downstate Health Sciences University is committed to the prompt and equitable resolution of allegations of discrimination on the basis of sexual harassment.
 Students may consult and/or file a complaint with the Office of Institutional Equity utilizing the complaint procedure process mentioned above and described in the Appendix.

 PARKING

-For information, please contact Brian Corby in the Parking Office at 815 New York Avenue, 1st floor, Monday-Friday, 7am - 3pm, 718 270-3163.
+For information, please contact Brian Corby in the Parking Office.
+Monday-Friday, 7am - 3pm, 718 270-3163.
 The University Police Department will strive to ensure that parking accommodations will continue to be provided to every extent possible.